joeax/svidget/README.md

 </object>
 ```

-> The usage of <param> elements in an <object> tag to pass data to the SVG document is loosely based on the W3 SVG Parameters spec.
+> The usage of &lt;param&gt; elements in an &lt;object&gt; tag to pass data to the SVG document is loosely based on the W3 SVG Parameters spec, and will work whether the browser supports it or not.
 For more information, [click here](http://www.w3.org/TR/SVGParamPrimer/).

 That's it!
 In addition to this declarative syntax, you can also programatically add a widget to the page at any time: